var wpdm_url = {"home":"https://atotaxrates.info/","site":"https://atotaxrates.info/","ajax":"https://atotaxrates.info/wp-admin/admin-ajax.php"};

 For individuals, companies, taxable trusts and super funds, the tax rules provide for interest to be be paid in specific circumstances of an over-payment, an early payment or delayed refund.

-Interest paid to you by the Tax Office (or debit interest remitted) must be included in taxable income.
+Until 30 June 2024, interest paid to you by the Tax Office (or debit interest remitted) must be included in taxable income.
+From 1 July 2025 interest is not deductible or assessable.

 The interest paid is calculated using a Reserve Bank published average quarterly 90 Bills acceptance rate.